MALA: Cross-Domain Dialogue Generation with Action Learning: Proposed Model

 \subsubsection{Pointwise Measure}

-With the trained state tracking model $p_{\mathcal{B}}$, we now measure whether the reconstructed utterance output can lead to a similar dialogue state transition from turn $t-1$ to $t$ (i.e., \underline{f}or\underline{w}ar\underline{d} order).
-We formulate such measure as a cross-entropy loss between original state $b_t$ and model $p_{\mathcal{B}}$ outputs when replacing system utterance $x_{t-1}$ in inputs with $\Tilde{x}_{t-1}$.
+With the trained state tracking model $p_{\mathcal{B}}$, we now measure whether the reconstructed utterance output can lead to a similar dialogue state transition from turn $t-1$ to $t$ (i.e., forward order).
+We formulate such measure as a cross-entropy loss between original state $b_t$ and model $p_{\mathcal{B}}$ outputs when replacing system utterance $x_{t-1}$ in inputs with $\Tilde{x}_{t-1}$

 where $\Tilde{x}_{t-1}$ is sampled from the decoder output.
 Note that once state tracking model $p_{\mathcal{B}}$ finish training, its parameters will not be updated and $\mathcal{L}_{\text{fwd}}$ is only used for training the components of VAE, i.e., the encoder, decoder and the embedding table.
 To get gradients for these components during back-propagation, we apply a continuous approximation trick \cite{yang2018unsupervised}.
 Specifically, instead of feeding sampled utterances as input to state tracking models, we use Gumbel-softmax \cite{jang2016categorical} distribution to sample instead.
-In this way outputs of the decoder $p_{\mathcal{G}} $ becomes a sequence of probability vectors, and we can use standard back-propagation to train the generator:
+In this way outputs of the decoder $p_{\mathcal{G}} $ becomes a sequence of probability vectors, and we can use standard back-propagation to train the generator.

 We expect the dialogue state transition in forward order can reflect the underlying intentions of system utterances.
-However, the state tracking model $p_{\mathcal{B}}$ heavily depends on user utterance $u_t$, meaning that shifts of system utterances intentions may not sufficiently influence the model outputs.
+However, the state tracking model $p_{\mathcal{B}}$ heavily depends on user utterance $u_t$, meaning that shifts of system utterance intentions may not sufficiently influence the model outputs.
 This prevents the considered state transitions modeled from providing valid supervision for semantic latent action learning.
-To address this issue, inspired by inverse models in reinforcement learning \cite{pathak2017curiosity}, we formulate a inverse state tracking to model the dialogue state transition from turn $t$ to $t-1$.
+To address this issue, inspired by inverse models in reinforcement learning \cite{pathak2017curiosity}, we formulate inverse state tracking to model the dialogue state transition from turn $t$ to $t-1$.
 Since dialogue state at turn $t$ already encodes information of user utterance $u_t$, we formulate the inverse state tracking as $p(b_{t-1}|x_{t-1}, b_{t})$.
 In this way the system utterance plays a more important role in determining state transition.
 Specifically, we use state annotations to train an inverse state tracking model $p_{\mathcal{B}}^{\text{inv}}$ using the following cross-entropy loss:

 where the scoring function $g(\cdot)$ can be implemented in the same structure as $h(\cdot)$.
 The parameters of inverse state tracking model $p_{\mathcal{B}}^{\text{inv}}$ also remain fixed once training is finished.